Nonsteroidal anti-inflammatory drug: Other

 The use of NSAIDs for analgesia following gastrointestinal surgery remains controversial, given mixed evidence of an increased risk of leakage from any bowel anastomosis created.
 This risk may vary according to the class of NSAID prescribed.

-Common adverse drug reactions (ADR), other than listed above, include: raised liver enzymes, headache, dizziness.
+Common adverse drug reactions (ADR), other than those listed above, include: raised liver enzymes, headache, dizziness.
 Uncommon ADRs include an abnormally high level of potassium in the blood, confusion, spasm of the airways, and rash.
 Ibuprofen may also rarely cause irritable bowel syndrome symptoms.
 NSAIDs are also implicated in some cases of Stevens–Johnson syndrome.

 Most NSAIDs penetrate poorly into the central nervous system (CNS).
 However, the COX enzymes are expressed constitutively in some areas of the CNS, meaning that even limited penetration may cause adverse effects such as somnolence and dizziness.

 NSAIDs may increase the risk of bleeding in patients with Dengue fever For this reason, NSAIDs are only available with a prescription in India.

 In very rare cases, ibuprofen can cause aseptic meningitis.

 As with other drugs, allergies to NSAIDs might exist.
 While many allergies are specific to one NSAID, up to 1 in 5 people may have unpredictable cross-reactive allergic responses to other NSAIDs as well.